fredlemieux/starter-interview-swe-api/README.md

 - This is the first time I've tried to implement time series data in memory, and it reminds me of an article I read on how time-series is implemented in NoSQL like MongoDB.
 Personally, I'd never use a key value store for time-series data in production.
 But go to run through this!
+- Further improvements would be to improve validation and error handling!